ts4z/barge-rulebook/src/texas-holdem.md

 ## Notes

-[No-limit](./no-limit.md) Hold’em is currently the most popular game, both for tournaments and cash games.
-[Limit](./limit.md) Hold’em used to be the most popular cash game.
+[No-limit](./no-limit.md) Hold'em is currently the most popular game, both for tournaments and cash games.
+[Limit](./limit.md) Hold'em used to be the most popular cash game.
 This game is occasionally spread in a [pot-limit](./pot-limit.md) format.